UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_01.md

 But what if you are presenting this as part of a slide deck in a board meeting and only can spend a few seconds describing the plot?
-It would likely be too complicated to digest and the take home message might be lost.
+It would likely be too complicated to digest and the take-home message might be lost.

 ---